Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

-The first super hard map, 27m\_vs\_30m, is a harder version of the 5m\_vs\_6m map, with 27 agents against 30 enemies.
-The number of agents, the dimension of the observation and action space, and the 3 additional enemy units makes it a real challenge for MARL.
-While IQL and VDN are not able to score any wins, QPLEX reaches $25\%$ and QMIX and LAN tie at around $40\%$.
-In the second super hard map, corridor (Figure \ref{fig:super_hard_maps} middle), 6 agents of type 'zealot' fight a team 24 enemies of type 'zerlings'.
+The last row of Figure \ref{fig:maps} presents LAN's performance on 2 super-hard maps alongside the easier version of one of those maps.
+In the super hard map \texttt{corridor}, 6 agents of type 'zealot' fight a team 24 enemies of type 'zerlings'.
 While the SMAC paper claimed that the only solution for this map was to take advantage of the terrain (a spawning zone connected to a second zone by a corridor) to limit the number of enemies that can attack our agents, LAN discovered another solution.
-One agent lures part of the enemies to a remote location while the rest fight the remaining enemies.
+One agent lures part of the enemies to a remote location while the rest fights the remaining enemies.
 After killing the bait a fraction of the enemies attack our agents while the majority go through the corridor to reach the second zone.
-Our agents can defeat their attackers, and after regenerating part of their shields move to the second zone to finish the enemies.
-LAN is the first algorithm to obtain any wins in this map and to reach around $90\%$ success rate, while the current SOTA flattens to zero.
-On the last super hard map, 3s5z\_vs\_3s6z (Figure \ref{fig:super_hard_maps} right), LAN is also the first algorithm to learn good decentralized policies with a performance around 80\%.
-The only other algorithm that was able to win is QPLEX with a win rate of less than $15\%$.
+Our agents defeat their attackers, and after regenerating part of their shields move to the second zone to finish off the enemies.
+While the current SOTA flattens to zero, LAN obtains an almost perfect score with around $90\%$ success rate.
+On the next super hard map, \texttt{3s5z\_vs\_3s6z}, LAN learns good decentralized policies with a performance at around $40\%$.
+The only other algorithm that was able to achieve any wins is QPLEX with less than $10\%$.
 The strategy is similar as the one learned in corridor, a stalker (long-range unit) baits most of the enemy's zealots (close combat units) into targeting him.
-He then flees far away from his teammates and sacrifices himself so that the other agents can kill the stalkers and remaining zealots.
-The agents can then easily kill the enemies as they are no longer protected by any long-range support.
-In both maps, the enemies that were lured by the bait are split into two teams.
-The first group is close enough to view some agents and move to attack them, while the second team moves to a fixed location.
-Intrigued by these behaviors we analyzed the SMAC maps and discovered that in both cases the enemy behavior is, by priority, to attack the agents if in range and to go to an attack point (the spawning location of our agents in 3s5z\_vs\_3s6z, and the second zone in corridor).
-Therefore, LAN learns to exploit the behavior of the enemies without relying on specific properties of the terrain.
+It then flees far away from his teammates and sacrifices himself so that the other agents can kill the stalkers and remaining zealots.
+The agents can then easily kill the remaining enemies as they are no longer protected by any long-range support.
+The last map of Figure \ref{fig:maps}, \texttt{3s5z}, is the balanced version of the previous map and therefore easier.
+In this map, LAN reaches $87\%$ median battle win rate, whereas VDN only scores $80\%$, and QMIX and QPLEX obtain $97\%$.
+This underperformance is intriguing as LAN performs better than the other algorithms in the harder version of this map.
+By visualizing the learned policies in \texttt{3s5z} we discovered that LAN converges to two different policies: a) a basic confrontation policy which is the policy learned by QMIX and QPLEX; b) a baiting strategy identical to the one learned in \texttt{3s5z\_vs\_3s6z}.
+We also remark that LAN appears to still be learning and might converge to the same performance as the other QPLEX if given more time.